GenderMagProject/GenderMagRecordersAssistant/README.md

 10) The new extension called ”GenderMag Recorder's Assistant” should be in the top left corner of the extensions.

-## Method 2: Install from Chrome Extension Store
+## Method 2: Install from Chrome Web Store
 <a href="https://chrome.google.com/webstore/detail/gendermag-recorders-assis/efacfbjnfhfaplaglplaljdleimiiflf?hl=en" title="GenderMag Recorder's Assistant" >
     <img src="images/ico-chrome.png"  >
   </a>